Now that you’ve chosen and bought all your parts, it’s time to put them all together!

 Now you’re ready to install the motherboard into the case!
 Hopefully the case or the motherboard came with spacers/risers to hold the motherboard off the metal side of the case.
 Double check where the pin holes are on the motherboard and on the case.
 Often, cases are designed to fit more than one size of motherboard so be sure you have the correct mounting locations before moving in with the sensitive, expensive electronic hardware!

 - Insert the I/O shield in the back of the case.
-This is where your hookups for various on-board peripherals are going to be.
+This is where your hookups for various on-board peripherals are going to go.

 - Install riser pins if not in already.